Dinosaurs stirring - UK's hypermarkets show signs of life

 "They're not dinosaurs," Sainsbury's Chief Executive Mike Coupe told Reuters but said the stores need to be reinvented.

-Recent changes, designed to stem the loss of shoppers to German discounters Aldi [ALDIEI.UL] and Lidl [LIDUK.UL], include lower and more stable prices, better product availability, and more staff on the shop floor.
+Recent changes, designed to stem the loss of shoppers to German discounters Aldi and Lidl, include lower and more stable prices, better product availability, and more staff on the shop floor.

 Attempts are also being made to draw customers in by using excess space for non-food products, such as clothing, and striking deals with third-party concessions, selling goods such as photography equipment, sportswear and jewellery.